jointdatacenter/wealthindex/README.md

 # wealthindex
-Standardized methodology for calculating wealth index in refugee/host settings using Forced Displacement Surveys (FDS)
+Standardized methodology for calculating an asset-based wealth index from refugee and host community survey data

 1. To assess the suitability of this method for your data -  use 1_check.R file before any data cleaning